Changissnz/short_bedtime_stories_for_damned_children/README.md

 ## It Is Not
 **It's not X — It's Y.**

-It's not patronage or good governance.
+It is not patronage or good governance.
 The program coordinator should resign.
 Lump sums should be paid out to those that deserve it.
 Others should be put to death.

 This isn't serious — it's a joke.

+## Your
+**Not even a quarter of the measure, and you think...**

+Your institutions suck, brother.
+They take all the credit.
+How about you back off or get shot, man?